 Jane Goodall and many others who have done field studies of primates in their natural habitat have shown that dedicated individuals are one of the keys to successful conservation.
 PCI provides grants to support the next generation of researchers and conservationists in the field.
 These grantees research the needs of species and focus the attention of local people and the world on those needs.
 In some cases these researchers are the endangered primate's only defense against hunters and loggers.

 Primate Conservation Inc.'s director, Noel Rowe, founded the organization in 1992 after witnessing the destruction of a lowland forest reserve in Madagascar.
 He is author of

 All The World's Primates

-From 1999 to 2009, over 94% of PCI's budget went directly to field projects in primate habitat countries.
+Since its inception, more than 94% of PCI's budget has gone to field projects in primate habitat countries.
 All contributions are tax-deductible to the full extent of the law.